 dots kids is an approved NDIS provider (www.NDIS.gov.au) and Early Intervention provider for Children with a Disability - (www.dss.gov.au) Helping children with Autism funding and the Medicare Better Start Initiative and CDM plan.

 dots kids works to make sure that your child is getting the therapy they need, in the environment that best suits them.

 That might be the clinic, at home or at school / Kinder / Day Care.

 These sessions are typically one-on-one and 60 minutes long.

 We also offer work with a therapy aide, group sessions as well as Holiday Workshops.

 Our Workshops are held in the school holidays and vary each holiday.
-If you would like to receive information about our workshops, email us and we'll add you to our mailing list (approx. 6 emails a year - not regular marketing).
+If you would like to receive information about our workshops, email us and we'll let you know what is coming up.

 Our workshops include Ready, Set, School (social skills and motor skills); Ready, Set, Safe and Happy (social skills and resilience); Ready, Set, Alphabet (letter formation and sounds).

 We are also developing a Picky Eating workshop for children whose food choices are dominated by their sensory needs.

 We work with a neurological approach that recognises the developmental hierarchy of learning.